-The principal role of the Governing Body is to provide strategic leadership to the College, with the mission statement of ‘Driving Ambition and Inspiring Success’ being at the heart of everything it does.
+The principal role of the Governing Body is to provide strategic leadership to the College, with the mission statement of ‘To provide education and skills that enhance the region’s economic and social prosperity’ being at the heart of everything it does.

-While day to day management of the College is the responsibility of the Principal/Chief Executive and her Senior Leadership Team/College Management Team, the Governing Body plays a key role in monitoring, challenging and supporting the management teams, and this is done through a number of consultative forums in its commitment to staff, students and stakeholders – the full list is available in our Consultation Procedure
+While day-to-day management of the College is the responsibility of the Principal/Chief Executive and her Senior Leadership Team/College Management Team, the Governing Body plays a key role in monitoring, challenging and supporting the management teams, and this is done through a number of consultative forums in its commitment to staff, students and stakeholders.

-The Governing Body has up to fifteen College Governors (correct as of the 1st January 2018) drawn from business, professional, public sector and community backgrounds who bring a range of skills and experience to the Boardroom in their unpaid voluntary role.
-In return, they find that the role of a College Governor is very rewarding, as it brings them in contact with other individuals with a passion for the education and training sector.
+The Governing Body may have up to eighteen College Governors (correct as of the 14th July 2022), drawn from business, professional, public sector and community backgrounds, who bring a range of skills and experience to the Boardroom in their unpaid voluntary role.
+In return, they find that the role of a College Governor is very rewarding, as it brings them into contact with other individuals with a passion for the education and training sector.

-There are also a number of External Members (6) who only attend Committee meetings due to their experience and skill set, with a number of External Members also becoming College Governors as and when vacancies arise on the Governing Body.
+There are also a number of External Members who, with their specific experience and skill set, attend various associated committee meetings.
+These committees comprise Audit & Risk, Corporate Services, Remuneration, Search & Governance, and Standards.
+External Members sometimes then move to being full College Governors as and when vacancies arise on the Governing Body.

 All College Governors and External Members act as individuals, representing the community at large.

-The Governing Body and its Committee Structure of Audit & Risk Committee, Corporate Services Committee, Remuneration Committee, Search & Governance Committee and Standards Committee is served by the Clerk to the Corporation, and they all meet frequently across the academic year.
-This ensures that Governors and External Members stay well informed of the Colleges’ Strategic Plans and also discuss and/or make recommendations in key areas of quality, standards, corporate services (IT, Finance, Human Resources & Estates), Governor recruitment, audit and risks.
+The Governing Body, with its associated Committee structure, is served by the Clerk to the Corporation, and meets frequently across the academic year.
+This ensures that Governors and External Members stay well informed of the College’s Strategic Plans and also discuss and/or make recommendations in key areas of quality, standards, corporate services (IT, Finance, Human Resources & Estates), Governor recruitment, audit and risks.

-The information on the Governors’ section of the College Website includes Governor / External Member profiles, Governing Body and Committee Minutes along with a number of annual reports and a range of policies and procedures, which are all approved by the Governing Body, and regularly up-dated by Richard Atkinson, Clerk to the Corporation.
+The information on the Governors’ section of the College Website also includes Governing Body and Committee Minutes, along with a number of annual reports and a range of policies and procedures, which are all approved by the Governing Body, and regularly up-dated by the Clerk to the Corporation.